magao-x/handbook/compute/database.rst

 Setup
 -----

+This is for setting up on the instrument (most likely AOC / exao1).
+For use on a non-instrument computer or a cluster, see :ref:`setup_telemetry_database_nosudo`.

 Prerequisites
 ~~~~~~~~~~~~~

 PostgreSQL version 14 or newer should be installed.
 The setup shell scripts include a `configure_postgresql.sh <https://github.com/magao-x/MagAOX/blob/dev/setup/steps/configure_postgresql.sh>`_ script to run on AOC which does several things.
-It
+It:

 * adds a line to the ``/etc/postgresql/14/main/pg_hba.conf`` file telling it to search ``/etc/postgresql/14/main/pg_hba.conf.d/*.conf`` for additional configuration,
 * creates that directory and a file within it that enables network access to the PostgreSQL server from the instrument LAN,
 * enables the postgresql SystemD service, starts it (if needed), and reloads the configuration files